14 Years Ago, 'Vanderpump Rules' & 'Desperate Housewives' Had The Most Random Crossover

 Back in 2016, Taylor addressed his short-but-sweet stint on Wisteria Lane, confirming “yup that’s me” when an eagle-eyed fan spotted him in the episode years later.

-Hot Guy 2 in Dance Club on Desperate Housewives isn’t Taylor’s only pre-Pump Rules gig, and the reality star has previously modelled for the cover of the Assassin's Creed II video game, starred in a commerical for Britney Spears’ Onyx Hotel Tour, and appeared on the game show Baggage alongside his former Vanderpump Rules co-star, Tom Schwartz.
+Hot Guy 2 in Dance Club on Desperate Housewives is far from Taylor’s only pre-Pump Rules gig, as the reality star has previously modelled for the cover of the Assassin's Creed II, starred in a commerical for Britney Spears’ Onyx Hotel Tour, and appeared on the game show Baggage alongside fellow Vanderpump Rules star Tom Schwartz.

 This article was originally published on